confluentinc/examples/clickstream/docs/index.rst

         zookeeper         /etc/confluent/docker/run        Up      2181/tcp, 2888/tcp, 3888/tcp

 #.
-Once you've confirmed everything is running in previous step, run the source connectors via ksqldb-cli
+Once you've confirmed all the Docker containers are running, create the source connectors that generate mock data.
+This demo leverages the embedded Connect worker in ksqlDB, so run the script :devx-examples:`create-connectors.sql|clickstream/ksql/ksql-clickstream-demo/demo/create-connectors.sql` that executes the ksqlDB statements to create those connectors.

    .. code:: bash